Securing your brand

 A trade mark for your domain name?

-When it comes to protecting your brand, a registered trade mark is the most powerful option.
-Whether you need to apply for protection for both your trade mark and your domain name will depend on your circumstances.
+When it comes to protecting your brand, a registered trade mark is a powerful option.
+Whether you need to register your trade mark and licence your domain name will depend on your circumstances.

-The advantage of securing a trade mark registration which also protects your domain name is the ability to stop similar domain names competing in your space.
-To do this you need to lodge a complaint with auDA.
+If someone has licensed a domain name the same as or similar to your trade mark, you need to lodge a complaint with auDA.
 This only applies to the .au country code – it doesn’t extend to other countries, nor generic top-level domains such as .com or .org regulated by other bodies.

 If you’re interested, we have more information on other actions you can take against online infringers.